Hey pen friends,

-We do not currently collect any taxes for countries outside the US, with the exception of the 10% GST for Australian customers (which went into effect July 1, 2018) and soon New Zealand customers (which will go into effect October 1, 2019).
+We do not currently collect any taxes for countries outside the US, with the exception of the 10% GST for Australian orders (which went into effect July 1, 2018) and 15% GST for New Zealand orders (which went into effect December 1, 2019).

 What kind of tax rate can I expect?

 It varies by state, and even by city/county or what the items are.
 Some states tax shipping, some only tax the products.
 We have partnered with Avalara, a sales tax software, to do all the calculations in real-time.
 As you check out, you’ll see this in the final step.

 Despite additional administrative/accounting costs on our end, we are just absorbing it and we are not planning on passing these costs on to you through product or shipping price increases.

 We hope that you’ll continue shopping with us, and please don’t hesitate to let us know if you have any questions.